 - Resume showing relevant experience; cover letter optional.
 Your resume should list your educational and work experience including the dates (mm/dd/yy) of each employment along with the number of hours worked per week.
 For work in the Federal service, please include the grade level for the position(s).
 Your resume may be used to validate your responses to the scored occupational questionnaire.
 Your resume should also indicate your citizenship and if you are registered with the Selective Service System if you are a male born after 12/31/59.

-- Copies of applicable SF-50s "Notification of Personnel Action", to support claimed time in grade which shows grade/band levels to establish eligibility.
-If you are a former Census Bureau employee and no longer on the roster, you are responsible for submitting a copy of your SF-50.
-If you do not have a copy of your SF-50, please contact the National Archives and Records Administration at 314-801-9250 Option 2 and/or https://www.archives.gov/ to obtain instructions on how to obtain a copy.
+- Copies of applicable SF-50s “Notification of Personnel Action,” to support claimed time-in-grade, which shows grade/band levels to establish eligibility.
+If you do not have a copy of your SF-50, please contact the National Archives and Records Administration at 1.314.801.9250, option 2, and/or https://www.archives.gov/ to review instructions on how to obtain a copy.

 - Documentation supporting eligibility for non-competitive appointment, (Schedule A disability, 30 percent disabled veteran, certain military spouses, etc).
 Show proof of your disability.
 Documentation may be from any licensed medical professional (e.g., a physician or other medical professional certified by a State, the District of Columbia, or a U.S. Territory to practice medicine), a licensed vocational rehabilitation specialist (i.e., State or private), or any Federal or State agency, or agency of the District of Columbia or a U.S. territory that issues or provides disability benefits;

 - Your medical documentation should distinguish between disabilities that are temporary, or transient, versus disabilities, which are chronic, permanent, on-going, or unresolved with no end in sight.